 So don’t make ads for yourself.
 You’re probably not your target audience.
 What can you do about it?
 I’ll tell you in a bit.

 The great thing about is that it targets both target audiences at the same time (both Apple and Samsung users).

 Timing is also important.
-Don’t show them ads for hotels 14 days after they are back from their vacation!
+Don’t show them ads for your amazing hotel 14 days after their vacation!

 So what can you do to market properly to a target audience?
 Even the simplest research can be tremendously helpful.
 Talk to people, read user reviews, find out and infiltrate places where early adopters hang out.
 Drafting persona of your typical customer (who they are, what they need) is a good exercise.